 “We are absolutely thrilled at the designation of the Columbine Hondo Wilderness and thank Senators Udall and Heinrich as well as former Senator Jeff Bingaman and Representatives Luján and Lujan-Grisham for their leadership, vision and hard work to make this happen,” said Mark Allison, NM Wild executive director.

-The Columbine Hondo Wilderness Study Area (WSA) is a 46,000-acre wild mountain basin, located in the majestic Sangre de Cristo Mountains, in Taos County.
+The Columbine Hondo Wilderness is a 45,000-acre wild mountain basin, located in the majestic Sangre de Cristo Mountains, in Taos County.
 The Columbine Hondo is a treasured public wild land and valuable natural resource for local residents, ranchers, sportsmen, anglers, and outdoor enthusiasts who enjoy the area for its outstanding natural beauty and opportunities for a wilderness experience.
-On April 22, 2013, Senators Udall and Heinrich introduced legislation to designate the 45,000-acre Columbine-Hondo area in Taos County as wilderness.
-A companion bill was introduced in the House by Representative Ben Ray Luján.
-Read the press release.
+Read more about the victory here.

 Download: Columbine Hondo Map